top of page

 You coexist, but you don’t quite feel connected.

-But when the moment comes, it moves faster than your good intentions — or it never quite starts at all.
+But when the moment comes, it moves faster than your intentions.

 The problem isn’t that you care too much.